Dollar bills flying between tall office buildings under a clear blue sky.

 3. BP (British Petroleum) – Following the Deepwater Horizon oil spill in 2010, BP struggled to recover its reputation.
 The company initially downplayed the disaster’s impact and failed to engage meaningfully with environmental groups, local communities, and regulators.
 Public backlash intensified when then-CEO Tony Hayward made dismissive comments, worsening the company’s image.

-Each of these cases highlights the importance of listening to a broad range of stakeholders including employees, customers, investors, and regulators —to manage corporate reputation effectively.
+Each of these cases highlights the importance of listening to a broad range of stakeholders — including employees, customers, investors, and regulators —to manage corporate reputation effectively across different industries.

 Managing Reputation in an Age of Growing Uncertainty